openstax/napkin-notes/phil/slack-welcome.md

 - `#watercooler` non-official chatter, or _cool_ things you want to chat about
 - `#deployments` lets you know when deployments start/finish and what code is being deployed
+- `#cpr` and `#tutor-fe` are pretty active channels (you can preview without joining)

 # Tips

 - Change your notification preferences for different channels.
 That way you can peruse `#deployments` or `#watercooler` without being notified whenever someone posts.
 - (*devs*) Snippets allow you to send a block of syntax-highlighted code
 - Type `/remind` to set up reminders
-- Type `/hangout` to create a hangout or pin the hangout URL for recurring meetings
+- Type `/hangout` to create a hangout or pin the hangout URL for recurring meetings (Click the "Start Hangout" link)
 - Pin a message for useful links and things for folks in a channel
+- Add your GitHub username to the list of Highlight Words (in Preferences) to get notified when someone mentions you in GitHub
+- Edit a message by pressing the <kbd>...</kbd> button next to the message
 - Tired of sending a message to multiple people?
 You can create a group and they'll all be notified
-- Add your GitHub username to the list of Highlight Words (in Preferences) to get notified when someone mentions you in GitHub
-- Edit a message by pressing the <kbd>...</kbd> button next to the message

 # Gripes